ardriveapp/ardrive-cli/README.md

 ```

 All file and folder entities in the drive will be anchored to it by a "Drive-ID" GQL Tag.
-And they'll each be anchored to a Parent Folder ID, forming a tree structure whose base terminates at the Root Folder.<br>
+And they'll each be anchored to a parent folder ID, tracked via the "Parent-Folder-ID" GQL tag, forming a tree structure whose base terminates at the Root Folder.<br>

-#### Understanding Drive and File Keys
+## Understanding Drive and File Keys

 Private Drives achieve privacy via end-to-end encryption facilitated by hash-derived "Keys".
 Drive Keys encrypt/decrypt Drive and Folder data, and File Keys encrypt/decrypt File Data.<br> The relationships among your data and their keys is as follows: